-The Royal Naval Dockyard Bermuda is a popular and busy cruise port.
+The Royal Naval Dockyard Bermuda is a popular seasonal cruise port.
 Being the largest pier on the island, most newer cruise ships dock at this port when traveling to Bermuda.
 Given the high tourism traffic, the Royal Naval Dockyard Bermuda offers a wide variety of activities, dining, and shopping that are all within walking distance from the cruise ships.

 Of course, Bermuda also offers plenty of things to do if you want to travel beyond the port, but with so much to do in the Dockyard, you might decide to just stay local.
 In this post, we explore the area with a walk around the Royal Naval Dockyard Bermuda.

 When you sail into Kings Wharf or Heritage Wharf, you will immediately notice several different buildings surrounding the port area.
 All of them are easily accessible by foot, and walking around the Dockyard during the day or night is perfectly safe.
 So get out there and explore.